jwulf/zeebe-variable-isolation-demo/README.md

 ## Using input mappings on subprocesses to isolate (create local) variables

-This test has an input mapping that I expect to create a local variable `taskname` in each subprocess:
+This test uses `bpmn/test-scoped.bpmn`.
+It has an input mapping that will create a local variable `taskname` in each subprocess:

 ![](./img/input-mapping.png)